 How to Brown Butter (it's easy!)³

-- Before you can go any further we need to brown our butter.
-Place your butter pieces into a medium-sized saucepan (preferably a light colored one--this will make it easier to tell once your butter has browned) and melt the butter over low/medium-low heat.
+- Place butter in a medium-sized saucepan (preferably a light colored one–this will make it easier to tell once your butter has browned) and melt the butter over low/medium-low heat.1 cup (225 g) unsalted butter

-- Once butter has melted, increase stovetop heat to just above medium heat.
+- Once melted, increase stovetop heat to just above medium heat.

-- Swirl and scrape the sides of the pan constantly with a wooden spoon or heatproof spatula - the butter will bubble, pop, and sizzle.
-Once the bubbling/popping slows, the butter will begin to turn brown, (it should look similar this once it's finished; the butter on the bottom of the pan might not be quite as brown):
+- Swirl and scrape the sides of the pan constantly with a wooden spoon or heatproof spatula – butter will foam and pop.
+Once the this noise slows, you should notice brown bits beginning to form on the bottom.

-- Watch the butter very carefully at this point, and as soon as it begins to brown (and you smell that beautiful nutty aroma of browned butter), remove from heat quickly and pour into a large, heatproof bowl.
+- Once you notice browning (and you smell that beautiful nutty aroma of browned butter), remove from heat quickly and pour into a large, heatproof bowl.

-- Allow butter to cool at room temperature for at least 30 minutes or until no longer warm to the touch before proceeding with the recipe.
+- Allow butter to cool at room temperature until no longer warm to the touch before proceeding with the recipe.

 Cookie Dough

-- Add eggs and vanilla extract and stir well.
+- Add eggs and vanilla extract and stir until dough is uniform.2 large eggs, 1 ½ teaspoons vanilla extract

-- In a separate, medium-sized bowl, whisk together flour, cornstarch, baking powder, baking soda and salt (not flaky sea salt).
+- In a separate, medium-sized bowl, whisk together flour, cornstarch, baking powder, baking soda and salt.2 ¾ cups (340 g) all-purpose flour, 1 teaspoon cornstarch, 1 teaspoon baking powder, 1 teaspoon baking soda, ¾ teaspoon salt

-- Add chopped chocolate pieces and stir well so that chocolate is well distributed through the batter.
+- Add chocolate and stir well so that chocolate is well distributed through the batter.10 oz (285 g) semisweet chocolate²

 - Cover cookie dough bowl with plastic wrap and chill in the refrigerator for at least 30 minutes.